bastie/JavApi4Swift/README.md

 ### 0.4.2

 * [ASCII-Data](https://github.com/bastie/ASCII-Data2JavApi.git) is a library to display tables and graphs on command line as ASCII or ANSI.

+### 0.7.3

+* [LStXML2Code](https://github.com/bastie/LStXML2Code) is a library and CLI to generate source code for German income tax calculation based on Federal Ministry of Finance provided XML Pseudocode.

 ## Development